Bond Token Redemption

 Overview

-Standard path (most holders): At maturity, the issuer repays principal, Bondi registers the net amount onchain, and holders who still hold Bond Tokens in their wallet redeem directly through the Distribution contract.
+Standard path (most holders): At maturity, the issuer repays principal, Bondi registers the net amount onchain, and Bond Token holders redeem directly through the Distribution contract on the Bondi frontend.

 Maturity Redemption

 When the underlying bond reaches its maturity date, principal is registered for holders and they redeem the principal against their Bond Tokens.
-This is the normal end-of-life redemption path for the product.
+This is the standard end-of-life redemption path for the product.

 Maturity Redemption Flow Diagram